LukeH1993/Hangerman/README.md

 ## Functionality
 The game is a simple application designed in Sublime Text with HTML, CSS and JavaScript, which utilises the JQuery library.

+Here is a link to the game demo <a href="https://lukeh1993.github.io/project-one/">Hangerman</a>.

 ## Easy Mode
 Players have 60 seconds to correctly guess the missing characters of a word.